 The holiday season is approaching and FaunaFocus wants to spread the cheer!
 Throughout the months of November and December, FaunaFocus will be hosting a Holiday Art Trade and all are welcome to join!
 Surprise someone with an animal-themed artwork of their choice and receive an artwork, yourself, “Secret Santa” style!
 GET INVOLVED Sign Up: Submit your contact information and the animal you’d like drawn for you using the form below.
 Receive Email:… Read More

 October Free-For-All Submission Deadline This Sunday

 Stephen Michael Scott II is a self-taught freelance illustrator originally from Middletown, Ohio, but currently working from Southeast Michigan.
 Legally blind in his right eye, he has adopted the name “Blind Coyote.”
-Stephen specializes in imaginative, yet realistic, illustrations featuring fantastical animal creatures and characters in a variety of light-filled environments.
+Stephen specializes in imaginative, yet realistic, illustrations featuring fantastical animal creatures in a variety of light-filled environments.
 He also enjoys creating anthropomorphic characters inspired by wildlife.
-An avid student of the arts, Stephen enjoys studying animal anatomy and… Read More
+An avid student of the arts, Stephen enjoys studying animal anatomy and sketching to… Read More